 How do I get Code Club at my venue?

-Sign up children to your club.
-Ensure parental permission has been given.
+Sign up children to your club and follow your usual parental permission procedures.

 Make sure the volunteer has everything they need to run the club.

 What to expect

 Your volunteer will need to register your Code Club on our website in order to receive the projects they will teach.

 Your volunteer might need to use your printer/colour photocopier each week as each child/pair of children will need a printed set of project instructions to work with each week.